Designerpro13/project-paspatch/documentation.md

 ## 1. Introduction

-RisQWise is an AI-powered vulnerability management platform designed to assist security teams in efficiently identifying, analyzing, prioritizing, and remediating security vulnerabilities.
-By leveraging generative AI, RisQWise streamlines various stages of the vulnerability management lifecycle, enabling a proactive and risk-based approach to cybersecurity.
+PatchWise is an AI-powered vulnerability management platform designed to assist security teams in efficiently identifying, analyzing, prioritizing, and remediating security vulnerabilities.
+By leveraging generative AI, PatchWise streamlines various stages of the vulnerability management lifecycle, enabling a proactive and risk-based approach to cybersecurity.

 ## 2. Features

-RisQWise offers a range of features to enhance vulnerability management:
+PatchWise offers a range of features to enhance vulnerability management:

 *   **Vulnerability Data Ingestion and Normalization:** Ingests vulnerability data from various sources and uses AI to normalize and standardize the data.
 *   **Vulnerability Asset Mapping:** Maps identified vulnerabilities to organizational assets using AI correlation.